 You can find the definitions of certain terms used in this description under the subheading "Certain Definitions."
-In this description, the term "Icahn Enterprises" refers only to Icahn Enterprises L.P., the term "Icahn Enterprises Finance" refers only to Icahn Enterprises For the term "Icahn Enterprises Holdings" refers only to Icahn Enterprises GP" refers only to Icahn Enterprises G.P.
+In this description, the term "Icahn Enterprises" refers only to Icahn Enterprises L.P., the term "Icahn Enterprises Finance" refers only to Icahn Enterprises Finance Corp., the term "Icahn Enterprises Holdings" refers only to Icahn Enterprises Holdings L.P., and the term "Icahn Enterprises GP" refers only to Icahn Enterprises G.P.
 Inc. and not to any of their respective Subsidiaries.
-The term "Issuers" refers to Icahn Enterprises Finance, collectively.
+For the avoidance of doubt, Icahn Enterprises Holdings will be deemed to be a Subsidiary of Icahn Enterprises for so long as Icahn Enterprises Holdings remains a Guarantor.
+The term "Issuers" refers to Icahn Enterprises and Icahn Enterprises Finance, collectively.

-The Issuers issued the 73⁄4% Senior Notes due 2016 (the "2016 Notes") and the 8% Senior Notes due 2018 (the "2018 Notes" and, together with the 2016 Notes, the "Notes") under the indenture dated as of January 15, 2010 (the "Indenture"), among the Issuers, Icahn Enterprises Holdings, as guarantor, and Wilmington Trust Company, as trustee (the "Trustee"), pursuant to which the Issuers previously issued \$850,000,000 aggregate principal amount of the 2016 Notes and \$1,150,000,000 aggregate principal amount of the 2018 Notes.
-The Notes issued on November 12, 2010 have identical terms to the January 2010 Notes except the Notes issued on November 12, 2010 have different CUSIP numbers from the January 2010 Notes for purposes of the Indenture, and will vote together on all matters with such notes.
+The Issuers issued the existing notes under the indenture dated as of January 15, 2010 (the "Indenture"), among the Issuers, Icahn Enterprises Holdings, as guarantor, and Wilmington Trust Company, as trustee (the "Trustee"), pursuant to which the Issuers previously issued \$1,050,000 aggregate principal amount of the Outstanding 2016 Notes and \$1,450,000,000 aggregate principal amount of the Outstanding 2018 Notes.
+The terms of the exchange notes are the same as the terms of the existing notes in all material respects, except that the exchange notes: (i) have been registered under the Securities Act; (ii) bear different CUSIP numbers from the existing notes; (iii) do not include rights to registration under the Securities Act; and (iv) do not contain transfer restrictions applicable to the existing notes.
+The existing notes do, and the exchange notes will, constitute the same series of securities as the Outstanding 2018 Notes for purposes of the Indenture, and will vote together on all matters with such notes.
 The Indenture is subject to and governed by the Trust Indenture Act of 1939, as amended (the "TIA"), and the terms of the Notes will include those stated in the Indenture and those made part of the Indenture by reference to the TIA.

-Except if the context otherwise expressly requires, for purposes of the covenants, events of default, redemption and other terms of the Notes described in this section, the term "Notes" includes the Notes offered in this offering and our outstanding \$850,000,000 aggregate principal amount of the 2016 Notes and \$1,150,000,000 aggregate principal amount of the 2018 Notes issued on January 15, 2010.
+Except if the context otherwise expressly requires, for purposes of the covenants, events of default, redemption and other terms of the Notes described in this section: